Call for Extended Abstracts

 - Power modeling, estimation and management

-Please submit your extended abstract - a minimum of 600 words, a maximum of 1200 words (approximately 2 pages, not including diagrams, figures or tables) - by EXTENDED to August 18th to the DVCon.org website outlining your proposed presentation.
+Please submit your extended abstract - a minimum of 600 words, a maximum of 1200 words (approximately 2 pages, not including diagrams, figures or tables) - by August 13th to the DVCon.org website outlining your proposed presentation.